-To have stronger control over the order in which Tours show, you can include a condition when creating a Target Audience to make sure that a Tour will only show after a given Tour was completed.
+To have stronger control over the order in which Tours show, you can include a condition when creating a Target Audience in the Segments page of your dashboard to make sure that a Tour will only show after a given Tour was completed.

 To do this, you can leverage the Chameleon Tour Events filter group and specify which other Tours a user must have started, completed, or exited to be part of this audience.

 This is particularly useful to create sequential Tours that chain together.
 Some use cases include:

 Showing a Microsurvey after a Tour to measure satisfaction.

 Showing a modal showcasing new functionality with an option for a deeper dive.